Kuala Lumpur–Singapore high-speed rail: Termination

-On 1 January 2021, after failing to come to an agreement by the end of last year, the prime ministers of Malaysia and Singapore announced to terminate the HSR project.
-While both Governments had held several discussions on Malaysia's proposed changes to the project, they were unable to reach an agreement on the project.
+On 1 January 2021, the prime ministers of Malaysia and Singapore announced the termination of the HSR project.
+While both governments had held several discussions on Malaysia's proposed changes, they were unable to reach an agreement.
 However, some members of the public in Malaysia felt that the project would have spurred on local economies and rebound faster from the economic impact.
 Some Malaysian states, Malacca and Negeri Sembilan, which would have the line going through them had expressed that the cancellation would impact on their local economies and development plans.
 The Johor state government has expressed hope to continue the project without Singapore.
 In Singapore, however, it is believed by economics experts that the cancellation would have little impact on the Jurong Lake District development plans, since the HSR project was only included two years after the area's development plans were finalised.
 The land initially set aside for the HSR can be made used for other purposes.

 Singapore Transport Minister Ong Ye Kung subsequently revealed in a parliamentary session that the "main concern" leading to the termination of the project was Malaysia's suggestion to remove the assets company AssetsCo, which would have been a "best-in-class industry player" appointed through an open tender, to provide the means to run and operate the network.
-Singapore saw the removal of the assets company as a "significant departure" from the original agreement as both countries are inexperienced with running a HSR, and the assets company would have help to ensure that both countries' interests are protected.
+Singapore saw the removal of the assets company as a "significant departure" from the original agreement as both countries are inexperienced with running a HSR, and the assets company would have helped to ensure that both countries' interests are protected.
 This and other changes, such as bringing forward the construction timeline, to the partnership would have allowed Malaysia additional flexibility in its financing options, including deferring payments and accessing financing at more favourable rates, while boosting the construction sector in Malaysia.

 Announcing that they will continue on with "the necessary actions" resulting from the termination, both sides remained committed to preserve good relations and continue working on improving the connectivity between the two nations.
 Malaysia, which has allowed the termination, will have to compensate Singapore for the costs incurred as according to the agreement.
 At the point of termination, Singapore had incurred a cost of at least S$270 million.
 On 29 March 2021, Malaysia compensated Singapore S$102.8 million (US$ million), with the settlement representing the complete termination of the project and bilateral agreement.